Privacy Information for Event Participants

 • Personal Identification Data

-• Collected from data subjects
+• Collected directly from the data subjects

-Legal basis:
+Legal Basis:

 • 4.
-Balancing of legitimate interests (Art.
-6(1) sentence 1 lit. f GDPR)
+Legitimate interests (Art.
+6(1)(f) GDPR)

-Categories of recipients:
+Categories of Recipients:

 • Internal department

-15.04 Creation of photos and videos
+15.04 Creation of Photographs and Videos

-• Image recordings
+• Image Recordings

-• Collected from data subjects
+• Collected directly from the data subjects

-Legal bases:
+Legal Basis:

 • 3.
 Consent (Art.
 6(1)(a) GDPR)

 • 4.
-Balancing of legitimate interests (Art.
-6(1) sentence 1(f) GDPR)
+Legitimate interests (Art.
+6(1)(f) GDPR)

-Categories of recipients:
+Categories of Recipients:

 • Internal department

-15.05 Publication of videos on YouTube
+15.05 Publication of Videos on YouTube

 Data Categories:

-• Video recordings
+• Video Recordings

-• Collected from data subjects
+• Collected directly from the data subjects

-Legal basis:
+Legal Basis:

 • 4.
-Balancing of legitimate interests (Art.
-6(1) sentence 1 lit. f GDPR)
+Legitimate interests (Art.
+6(1)(f) GDPR)

-Categories of recipients:
+Categories of Recipients:

 • YouTube